WPCD-Workflows/documentation/source/old/itm/public/xml/itm_cpo_handling.rst

 and
 libread_g95.a
 have been prebuilt on the
-ITM Gateway
+EU-IM Gateway
 .
 Module diff_structures
 ----------------------

-This Fortran90 module can be used to compare two CPOs or other ITM data structures.
+This Fortran90 module can be used to compare two CPOs or other EU-IM data structures.
 It was developed to facilitate benchmarks and automated test suites for the code development.
 It was kept flexible through the use of function arguments in the argument list of the subroutines of